Skip To Main Content

 Applications must go through your home high school.
 Meet with your school counselor for more information.

-Prospect is a slightly smaller continuation school, serving around 100 students and is an option for students who are not on track to graduate and in need of credit recovery.
+Prospect is a slightly smaller credit recovery school, serving around 100 students and is an option for students who are not on track to graduate and in need of credit recovery.
 Prospect is located in Pleasant Hill on the Pleasant Hill Middle School campus.

 Applications must go through your home high school.
 Meet with your school counselor for more information.